Varsha2709/Whack-a-mole/README.md

 1. Download or clone the repository
 2. Open `index.html` in any web browser
 3. Start playing!

 ## ✨ Future Improvements

 * Add more characters
 * Add custom themes
-* Add leaderboard or multiplayer mode
+* Add leaderboard or multiplayer mode and much more!!